-Cannabis users will often tell you about how this plant helps open your mind; now that it is legal and there is an entire legitimate industry, we’re seeing it go even further than that.
-Legal cannabis is opening up the possibilities for the lives of each person involved in the 502 industry to be lived more real, more authentic, and still thrive in the real success of this market.
+Cannabis users will often tell you about how this plant helps open your mind.
+Now that it is legal and there is an entire legitimate industry, educator Dillon Buckingham is seeing it go even further than that.
+Legal cannabis is opening up possibilities for the lives of each person involved in the 502 industry.
+Those lives get to be lived more real, more authentic, and still thrive in the real success of this market.

 “There’s a lot more opportunity in legal (cannabis) retail over here.
 In Spokane there’s more opportunity for growing or trimming jobs.” -Dillon Buckingham

 After getting into the industry Dillon was hooked on digging deeper into the knowledge of this plant.
 He believes that having the ability to answer whatever questions customers might have on the sales floor works in tandem with creating a greater good for the world as a whole by decreasing the amount of misinformation that gets spread about cannabis.
 “Sometimes it’s less knowledgeable people that are leading raids and stuff because they’re misinformed.”
 He said citing the recent occurrence of non-cannabis shops being raided for carrying CBD product that’s hemp derived and free of THC.